rust-lang/rust-forge/src/policies/llm-usage.md

     - ℹ️ This also applies to issue bodies and PR descriptions.
     - ℹ️ See also "machine-translation" in ⚠️ below.
 - Documentation that is originally authored by an LLM.
-    - ℹ️ This includes non-trivial source comments, such as paragraph+ doc-comments or multiple inline paragraphs.
+    - ℹ️ This includes non-trivial source comments, such as doc-comments or multiple paragraphs of non-doc-comments.
     - ℹ️ This includes compiler diagnostics.
 - Code changes that are originally authored by an LLM.
   - This does not include "trivial" changes that do not meet the [threshold of originality](https://fsfe.org/news/2025/news-20250515-01.en.html), which fall under ⚠️ below.